ubports/system-image/ini-manpage.rst

     provide both HTTP and HTTPS services.

 http_port
     The port for HTTP connections.
+This is an integer or string ``disabled``, if you wish to disable all HTTP connections and use only HTTPS.

 https_port
     The port for HTTPS connections.
+This is an integer or string ``disabled``, if you wish to disable all HTTPS connections and use only HTTP.

 channel
     The upgrade channel.